laul7klau/kubernetes-aws/kubernetes-aws-kops/README.md

 ``aws iam add-user-to-group --user-name kops --group-name kops``
 ``aws iam create-access-key --user-name kops``

-2. Copy and paste the following commands to set up your cluster.
+2. Copy and paste the following commands to create your cluster.
 **NOTE: Replace the *CLUSTER_NAME* of the cluster if you want, but $NAME must give rise to a unique name for S3 bucket in AWS.
 Edit the NAME if the S3 name already exists.**
-``export CLUSTER_NAME=dev112233aabbcc``
+``export CLUSTER_NAME=dev888clustername``
 ``export NAME=$CLUSTER_NAME.k8s.local``
 ``export KOPS_STATE_STORE=s3://$NAME``
 ``export SSH_PUBLIC_KEY=~/.ssh/id_rsa.pub``